Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Firmware design

 The input value is localized by decomposing a bin into the set of ``grid spaces'' that cover the range of the final bin.
 To do this the binning algorithm begins by shifting the input coordinate by various amounts to calculate its index in the many layers of grids.
 The BSBE yields the coordinate of the input when evaluated on the grid corresponding to the amount shifted.

 The gate-level diagram at the top of figure \ref{fig:bsbe} shows an example of BSBE.
 The numerical binning example that accompany it illustrates this process.
 We follow the dataflow for an input value of $x=13$.
-The Engine parameters are $N=4$ and $L=3$ with three layers $\alpha, \beta,$ and $\delta$.
-The \textsc{Cut Eraser}, in our example, eliminates many of the possible bins to arrive at $B=4$ for bins $b=0, 1, 2, 3$.
+The Engine parameters are the number of bits $N=4$ and the number of layers $L=3$, with three layers $\alpha, \beta,$ and $\delta$.
+The \textsc{Cut Eraser}, in our example, eliminates many of the possible bins to arrive at total number of bins $B=4$ for bins $b=0, 1, 2, 3$.
 The erased bins are denoted by the dotted lines in the numerical example and correspond to the dotted lines in the diagram.
 In the diagram, we boldface $\texttt{AND}_2$ and $\texttt{in}_2$ to highlight the activated path that leads to output $b=2$.

 In general, the location of the input is then represented as an $L$-dimensional vector, where $\ell<L$ is the grid index in which the event input is evaluated.
 Every bin can thus be represented with a unique set of vector components.
 The components are compared in one of the $L\cdot B$ comparators, where $B$ represents the total number of bins for a given decision tree.
 The outputs of each $L$ group of comparators are fed in to an AND operation that indicate the correct bin index in a ``one-hot'' style, where only one AND gate returns a $1$ result and the rest return a $0$ result.
 Finally, the vector of $B$ inputs to the LUT converts the one-hot results into an output index.
 In the example in the figure, the array of $[0,0,1,0]$ is converted to index $2$ since it represents the number $0010$ in binary format.